How To Sell Art On Pinterest: The Complete Guide

 Let me get this one out as fast as I can:

-If you want to know how to sell art on Pinterest, I can give you one essential answer, and that is consistency.
+If you want to know how to sell art on Pinterest, I can give you one essential answer to focus on in this complete guide: stick to a consistent Pinterest strategy when it comes to your pinning activity.

 Pinning one art product image once in a while will not deliver satisfying results (or any results, for that matter).
 Finding success on Pinterest is all about spending time on the platform daily and strategically pinning your artwork pins.

-What do you mean by applying strategy during the pinning process?
-Here are a couple of ideas:
+What do you mean by applying a strategy during the pinning process?

 Pin a mix of your pins and third-party pins.
 Next, avoid pinning the same image to multiple boards.
 Also, follow Pinterest’s best practices and stay informed about any changes happening on the platform, like algorithm updates.